 For other J2EE agents, the file names are different, but the naming format is the same.
-To see the preceding command specific to your J2EE agent, see Example 3-3.
+To see the preceding command specific to the J2EE agent you are using, see Example 3-3.

 '''

 pkgadd -d

 '''

 By default, this command distributes the J2EE agent packages to the following directory: